(Last Updated On: August 27, 2018)

 Our Maturity and Personal Value System

 Could it also be that we are not as mature as we should be?
 How do we measure maturity by the way?
-Is it proportional to our age and the number of life-experiences we have been exposed to?
+Is it proportional to our age and the number of life experiences we have been exposed to?
 Now it gets complicated because we all react differently to situations and based on our own value-system and frame of reference.
-Some of us learn quickly and make adjustments and some of us border on madness by repeating the same mistakes over and over again.
+Some of us learn quickly and make adjustments and some border on madness by repeating the same mistakes over and over again.

 A common and popular model that ensures we reach our goals is called SMART, made popular by Professor Robert S. Rubin.

-I am not going to be breaking down the SMART model or its variations here.
-There is plenty of information about that out there already.
-However, I will refer to it a lot in order to make a greater point.
-Namely, the reason why we usually break our “resolutions” or goals.
+There is plenty of information about SMART out there already, however, I will reference it in order to make a greater point.
+Namely, the reason why we break our “resolutions.”

 Achieving Goals – the Importance of Setting Goals the Right Way

 What is that acronym “SMART” all about anyway?
-This model is used in almost every major training module regardless of the topic being taught, by professionals, educators, and personal coaches.
+This model is used in almost every major training module regardless of the topic being taught – by professionals, educators, and personal coaches.
 SMART is a core training device to get people to set goals effectively.
 Why?
-The answer is this…because it works.
-Well, providing one stays with the plan!
+The answer is this… it works providing one stays with the plan!
 Yes, and yet even with a plan, there is an important characteristic needed for the plan to work.
-It is called commitment, which then manifests as action.
-Without commitment and action, all of our lofty resolutions and goals die a natural, unfruitful and peaceful death.
+It’s called commitment, which manifests as action.
+Without commitment and action, all of our lofty resolutions and goals die an unfruitful and peaceful death.